symfony/ux/src/FormCollection/README.md

             ->add('comments', UXCollectionType::class, [
                 // ...
                 'button_add' => [
-                     // Default text for the add button 'text' => 'Add',
+                     // Default text for the add button (used by predefined theme) 'text' => 'Add',
-                    // Add HTML classes to the add button 'class' => 'btn btn-outline-primary'
+                    // Add HTML classes to the add button (used by predefined theme) 'class' => 'btn btn-outline-primary'
                 ],
                 'button_delete' => [
-                    // Default text for the delete button 'text' => 'Remove',
+                    // Default text for the delete button (used by predefined theme) 'text' => 'Remove',
-                    // Add HTML classes to the add button 'class' => 'btn btn-outline-secondary'
+                    // Add HTML classes to the add button (used by predefined theme) 'class' => 'btn btn-outline-secondary'
                 ],
             ])